Varieties & Breeding

 Big changes are underway for Saskatchewan’s pulse breeding landscape.
-Saskatchewan Pulse Growers’ (SPG) previous breeding program agreement with the Crop Development Centre (CDC) at the University of Saskatchewan came to an end on September 30, 2020.
+Saskatchewan Pulse Growers’ (SPG) previous breeding program agreement with the Crop Development Centre (CDC) at the University of Saskatchewan ended on September 30, 2020.

-In the last 20 years, SPG invested over $60 million on pulse breeding, genetics, and genomics.
-Much of that funding went to the CDC breeding program in exchange for commercialization rights to all program-developed pulse varieties.
+In the last 20 years, SPG invested over $60 million in pulse breeding, genetics, and genomics.
+Much of that funding went to the CDC breeding program in exchange for commercialization rights to all pulse varieties developed by the program.
 SPG released those varieties royalty-free to growers in Saskatchewan.

-Since 1997, 129 varieties were released royalty-free by SPG.
+Since 1997, SPG has released 129 varieties royalty-free.
 Those varieties occupy 90% of Saskatchewan’s pulse acres.
 In that time, pulse acreage across Saskatchewan has tripled and has attracted the attention of additional plant breeders who are eager to develop new pulse varieties for Saskatchewan growers.

 What has Changed Since 1997?

 Breeding technologies and available plant breeding tools have become far more advanced in the last 20 years.
-Genome sequences and genetic markers are now available to researchers and will give all future projects a head start.
+Genome sequences and genetic markers are now available to researchers, giving all future projects a head start.

 SPG can now expand its partnership opportunities, bringing fresh ideas and a competitive atmosphere into pulse breeding.
-While the organizations will still work together, they can now also work with new players in the breeding world.
+While the organizations will continue to work together, they can now also partner with new players in the breeding world.

 “Through new partnerships, we want to encourage additional investment into pulse breeding and variety development that will bring desirable traits and well-adapted varieties to Saskatchewan growers more quickly,” says Dave Greenshields, Director of Research and Development with Saskatchewan Pulse Growers.